 This system operates automatically and irresistibly.
 We extend theory of mind to fictional characters, to pets, to wind-up toys, and to weather.
 We cannot help ascribing mental states to things that move purposefully.

-The concept of prayer — communicating with a supernatural agent — is specifically processed by the brain as social communication.
+Supernatural agents are represented as having mental states — God knows what you did, the ancestors want to be honored, the spirits are displeased.
 Uffe Schjoedt's neuroimaging found that devout Christians' brain activity during personal prayer to God was indistinguishable from patterns during communication with a close friend — but distinct from patterns during ritualized prayer.
 The brain represents the relationship with God as a personal relationship, not an abstract concept.

 3. Intuitive Dualism and the Soul

 Paul Bloom at Yale has argued that humans are natural dualists: we intuitively experience the mind and body as distinct kinds of things.
+This is not a religious teaching.
+It is a consequence of the fact that human brains use largely separate cognitive systems for tracking physical objects and for tracking agents.

 Bloom demonstrated this with children: 5-year-olds told that a mouse had just died would correctly say the mouse no longer needs to eat or move (bodily states) but would also often say the mouse still knows what its mother looks like and still wants to go home (psychological states).
 The distinction between body-death and mind-persistence is intuitive, not taught.